-After lunch we went to Hello Kitty Land where the children got to ride on different theme park rides – a straight up and down ride, a car ride and teacups.
+After lunch we went to Hello Kitty Secret Garden where the children got to ride on different theme park rides – a straight up and down ride, a car ride and teacups.
 This is one of their favourite parts of Drusillas Park and they were both pleased to be able to go on two of the rides by themselves – it made them feel just so big!

 It was then time to visit the splash park which was busy but still with enough space to sit whilst the children ran around in the water.
 The splash park was a really good size with fountains and water activities all on one level making it not just fun but super safe too.

 LP and Little Man absolutely loved the splash park and had great fun splashing each other and playing in the fountains.
 It was such a nice place to watch the children play and you could easily spend the whole day just at the splash park.